stackhpc/stackhpc-kayobe-config/doc/source/operations/ceph-management.rst

 .. code-block:: console

-   # From the node that runs Ceph
+   # From storage host
-   ceph# sudo cephadm shell
+   sudo cephadm shell

 Operating a cluster requires a keyring with an admin access to be available for Ceph commands.
 Cephadm will copy such keyring to the nodes carrying